 This 12 Jeparit Great War volunteers is a pdf of volunteers to the Great War, with their origins, enlistment and war service summaries- several were related and/or friends.

-This is the story of one of those: Born of German immigrant parents, Lance -Corporal Hermann Schulze volunteered for the Great War and died fighting Germans at Bullecourt, on the Somme.
+This is the story of one of those volunteers listed above: Born of German immigrant parents, Lance -Corporal Hermann Schulze volunteered for the Great War and died fighting Germans at Bullecourt, on the Somme.
 Jeparit P.S. students made his story the focus of ANZAC studies with me in 2017.
-Contact me for his story in a picture book format or recollections.
+Contact me for his story in a picture book format (not yet on-line) or recollections.

 Volunteers from the Frederick Meredith Descendants’ Group